Key establishment \`a la Merkle in a quantum world: Improved Quantum Key Establishment Scheme

-Queries asked by $\adv$ concerning $f$ and $g$ are answered in the same way as they would be if $f$ and $g$ were two random functions consistent with the $Y$ and $w$ announced by Alice and Bob during the execution of a real protocol.
-To~see this, remember that $Y$ (subset of $[N^{k}]$) and $w$ (element of $[N^{k'}]$) are uniformly picked at random in both the simulated and the real worlds.
+Queries asked by $\adv$ concerning $f$ and $t$ are answered in the same way as they would be if $f$ and $t$ were two random functions consistent with the $Y$ and $w$ announced by Alice and Bob during the execution of a real protocol.
+To~see this, remember that $Y$ (subset of $[N^{c}]$) and $w$ (element of $[N^{c'}]$) are uniformly picked at random in both the simulated and the real worlds.
 Moreover, the simulated function $f$ is such that $f(i)$ is random when $h'(i)=(0,0)$.
 The remaining $N$ output values are in~$Y\!$, as expected by $\adv$.
-On~the other hand, the simulated function $g$ is random everywhere except for one single input pair \mbox{$(i,j)$}, \mbox{$i\neq j$} for which $g(i,j)=w$, as it is also expected by~$\adv$.
-Therefore, $\adv$ will behave in the environment provided by the simulation exactly as in the real world.
-Since we disregard the negligible possibility that $g$ might not be be one-to-one, the reduction solves the search problem concerning~$h'$ whenever $\adv$ succeeds in finding the key.
-Notice finally that each (new) question asked by $\adv$ to either $f$ or $g$ translates to one or two questions actually asked to~$h'$.
+On~the other hand, the simulated function $t$ is random everywhere, except for the two elements $i$ and $j$ for which \mbox{$\hat{t}(i) \oplus \hat{t}(j)=w$}, as it is also expected by~$\adv$.
+Therefore, $\adv$~will behave in the environment provided by the simulation exactly as in the real world.
+Since we disregard the vanishing possibility that there might exist a spurious solution to \mbox{$t(\cdot) \oplus t(\cdot)=w$}, the reduction solves the search problem concerning~$h'$ whenever $\adv$ succeeds in finding the key.
+Notice finally that each (new) question asked by $\adv$ to either $f$ or $t$ translates to one question actually asked to~$h'$.

-It~follows that any successful cryptanalytic strategy that makes $o(N^{5/3})$ \mbox{total} queries to $f$ and $g$ would solve the search problem with only $o(N^{5/3})$ queries to function~$h'$, which is impossible, except with vanishing probability.
-This demonstrates the $\Omega(N^{5/3})$ lower bound on the cryptanalytic difficulty of breaking our key establishment protocol, again except with vanishing probability, which matches the upper bound provided by the explicit attack given in Sect.~\ref{attackQ}. \end{proof}
+It~follows that any successful cryptanalytic strategy that makes $o\big(N^{5/3}\big)$ \mbox{total} queries to $f$~and $t$ would solve the search problem with only \smash{$o\big(N^{5/3}\big)$} queries to function~$h'$, which is impossible, except with vanishing probability.
+This demonstrates the $\Omega\big(N^{5/3}\big)$ lower bound on the cryptanalytic difficulty of breaking our key establishment protocol, again except with vanishing probability, which matches the upper bound provided by the explicit attack given in Section~\ref{attackQ}. \end{proof}